racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK11.md

 ## Task 4: Deploying Certificate in an Apache-Based HTTPS Website

-Now that we have create a Certificate from our Certificate Authority for our web server (`www.randomwebsite.com`), we can deploy our HTTPS website with it, using Apache.
-The guide for this lab already create an instante for the `bank32` example, but it also explains how the process to replicate the same using a different website.
+Now that we have create a Certificate from our Certificate Authority for our web server (`www.silva2024.com`), we can deploy our HTTPS website with it, using Apache.
+The guide for this lab already create an instance for the `bank32` example, but it also explains how the process to replicate the same using a different website.

 The first step is to obtain shell access to the container, which can be done using the `docksh` alias.
 After that, we can go to the `/etc/apache2/sites-available` and create a configuration for our website, similar to the one in the `bank32_apache_ssl.conf`.